Bedrock-Cosmos/Launcher/README.md

 # Launcher
 The Bedrock Cosmos Launcher acts as a local proxy on your Windows device to add custom capes and skin packs to Minecraft Bedrock Edition!
+More documentation will be coming soon!

 # Dependencies
 Bedrock Cosmos is dependent on several packages for functionality.